 How long can I expect my results to last?

 Patients should be aware that no plastic surgery procedure can stop the progression of aging.
 While in many ways, it can set the clock back, skin will stretch and soft tissues will fall with enough time.
 The most important surgical step in providing the most natural, long lasting result with a facelift is to perform a complete repair of the drooping muscular layer below the skin.
 Skin stretches out again much quicker than the underlying muscle.
-Dr. Forsberg has seen too many patients a year or two out from a facelift at other facilities where only the skin is addressed who tell him they feel like they don’t look any better than they did before they had the surgery.
+Our surgeons have seen too many patients a year or two out from a facelift at other facilities where only the skin is addressed who tell him they feel like they don’t look any better than they did before they had the surgery.
 Because the muscular suspension will hold up much longer than tightened skin, many patients who have had this type of complete approach to their facial rejuvenation are happy for a decade or much more!